CagriCatik/Jetson-Nano-Ubuntu-20-ROS2/README.md

 ## Introduction

 This guide provides a comprehensive, step-by-step instruction on setting up your Jetson Nano with Ubuntu 20.04.
-The guide covers the preparation, downloading and flashing of the image, and setting up Jetson Nano, along with troubleshooting tips and ROS2 installation.
+The guide covers the preparation, downloading and flashing of the image, and setting up Jetson Nano, along with troubleshooting tips, ROS2 installation, and additional setup scripts.

 ## Step 1: Gather Your Tools